danielschwabacher/stick-stream/README.md

 ## Usage

-I'm still developing and testing this package, so there is no `pip` distribution of this software (yet).
-If you want to use it, the following is a hacky way to get it to work.
-The instructions are split into what you need to do on both the broadcast and receiving computers.
+These instructions are split into what you need to do on both the broadcast and receiving computers.

 - **Broadcast computer**: has gamepads plugged into it
 - **Receiving computer**: receives the gamepad events